tldBear/dcsBiosDebug/README.md

 **Note** This is not fully self contained.
 Python3 as well as some dependancies (eg tkinter, pyserial & numpy) will need to be installed separately

+Alternatively, clone the GitHub project and run the python script directly.
+Again, you'll need to fulfil the dependancies.

 # Usage

 ## Select and Connect Serial Port